Social Impact

 The humanities and their forms of historical, visual and cultural literacy are critical to understanding and addressing the human experience and the planet’s survival, says Sara Guyer, dean of the Division of Arts and Humanities in UC Berkeley’s College of Letters and Science.

-She should know: Guyer is director of the prestigious World Humanities Report, a major...
+She should know: Guyer is director of the prestigious World Humanities Report(link is external), a major...

 Political scientists launch the Berkeley Center for American Democracy